binipringle/contracts/_texts/0-outline.md

 **Hypo:** Uncle promises to pay nephew $5000 if he quits drinking and smoking until he turns 21; nephew quits; turns 21; $5000 not paid; nephew sues.
 Does he have a claim under the bargain principle?
 (Was the promise part of an exchange or a promise to give a gift?) (illustrates the blurred line between exchange and gift)

 **Kirksey v.
-Kirksey** (Supreme Court of Alabama 1845)
+Kirksey** (Supreme Court of Alabama 1845) *also in restitution theory!*

 In Kirksey v.
 Kirksey, the court ruled that there was no enforceable promise where the plaintiff's brother-in-law promised plaintiff that if she would "come down and see [him], [he would] let [her] have a place to raise [her] family."
 The court reasoned that because the promise was a gift and not an exchange where the plaintiff did not agree to do anything in exchange for living on defendant's farm, which made the promise a gift.
 The plaintiff argued that there was exchange because she worked on the defendant's farm, which enriched the defendant.
+Under the reliance theory the promise would have been binding because she relied on the defendant's promise.

+# C. Restitution theory

+**Kirksey v.
+Kirksey** (Supreme Court of Alabama 1845) *also in reliance theory!*

+In Kirksey v.
+Kirksey, the court ruled that there was no enforceable promise where the plaintiff's brother-in-law promised plaintiff that if she would "come down and see [him], [he would] let [her] have a place to raise [her] family."
+The court reasoned that because the promise was a gift and not an exchange where the plaintiff did not agree to do anything in exchange for living on defendant's farm, which made the promise a gift.
 Under the restitution theory, which holds that one ought to pay for any benefit unjustly retained, the promise might be binding because there is an argument that the defendant was unjustly enriched.
-The plaintiff could also argue that under the reliance theory the promise was binding because she relied on the defendant's promise.

-# C. Restitution theory
+**Fluffy white dog hypo:** Assume that one day when you were walking, you found a little white dog lying under a tree.
+The dog appeared ill so you took it home and gave it some water and food.
+The next day, you decided to take the dog to the vet.
+The vet examined the dog and told you the dog had pneumonia and it will cost over $500 to treat the dog.
+You approved treatment and spent your entire savings to pay for the vet bill.
+The next week, you see a sign that someone has lost a white dog.
+You take the dog back to its owner and mention the expenses you have incurred in caring for the pet.
+It turns out that the dog is registered and is a valuable show dog with all kinds of medals.

+- **Answer/rule:** Under the restitution theory, tthe owner would have to repay me for the out-of-pocket costs I incurred because when somebody confers a benefit on someone else's dog is there an obligation to compensate because the dog owner was unjustly enriched.

 ## IVa Legal detriment and bargained-for